3dgeo-heidelberg/pytreedb/README.md

 `$ pip install -U pytreedb`

 ### Using Anaconda / Conda Environment
-Simply use the given Conda environment file [environment.yml](environment.yml) provided in this distribution, which contains all dependencies.
+Simply use the given Conda environment file [environment.yml](environment.yml) provided in this distribution, which contains all dependencies to run and build resources.

 `$ conda env create --file environment.yml`